akoutmos/unplug/README.md

 Unplug provides the following predicates out of the box:

-- `Unplug.Predicates.AppConfigEquals`:
+- `Unplug.Predicates.AppConfigEquals`: Given an application and a key, execute the plug if the configured value matches the expected value.
-- `Unplug.Predicates.AppConfigNotEquals`:
+- `Unplug.Predicates.AppConfigNotEquals`: Given an application and a key, do not execute the plug if the configured value matches the expected value.
-- `Unplug.Predicates.EnvVarEquals`:
+- `Unplug.Predicates.EnvVarEquals`: Given an environment variable, execute the plug if the configured value matches the expected value.
-- `Unplug.Predicates.EnvVarNotEquals`:
+- `Unplug.Predicates.EnvVarNotEquals`: Given an environment variable, do not execute the plug if the configured value matches the expected value.
-- `Unplug.Predicates.RequestHeaderEquals`:
+- `Unplug.Predicates.RequestHeaderEquals`: Given a request header, execute the plug if the request value matches the expected value.
-- `Unplug.Predicates.RequestHeaderNotEquals`:
+- `Unplug.Predicates.RequestHeaderNotEquals`: Given a request header, do not execute the plug if the request value matches the expected value.
-- `Unplug.Predicates.RequestPathEquals`:
+- `Unplug.Predicates.RequestPathEquals`: Given a request path, execute the plug if the request value matches the expected value.
-- `Unplug.Predicates.RequestPathNotEquals`:
+- `Unplug.Predicates.RequestPathNotEquals`: Given a request path, do not execute the plug if the request value matches the expected value.
-- `Unplug.Predicates.RequestPathIn`:
+- `Unplug.Predicates.RequestPathIn`: Given a request path, execute the plug if the request value is in the the provided list of values.
-- `Unplug.Predicates.RequestPathNotIn`:
+- `Unplug.Predicates.RequestPathNotIn`: Given a request path, do not execute the plug if the request value is in the the provided list of values.

 ## Writing Your Own Predicates